 What defines good UX?

-It is important to recognize that good UX is never a ‘one-size fits all’ solution.
-There are dozens of impactful elements that can either make or break your customers’ perceptions.
-Everything from the color of a single button, to the layout of features and the accessibility to customer support plays a factor.
+It is important to recognize that good UX is never a ‘one-size-fits-all’ solution.
+Dozens of impactful elements can either make or break your customers’ perceptions.
+Everything from the color of a single button to the layout of features and the accessibility to customer support plays a factor.
 While many designs do share common elements (a navigation bar at the top or left side of the screen, for example), many industries have their own layouts that would require a different understanding of their customer segments.
-A banking website is not expected to have a “shopping cart” in the top right corner of the website, whereas we have all come to expect that an e-commerce site will certainly have such an icon within their design.
+A banking website is not expected to have a “shopping cart” in the top right corner of the website, whereas we have all come to expect that an e-commerce site will certainly have such an icon within its design.
 As such, it’s imperative to create a UX that is both intuitive and visually appealing for your specific consumer base, and to do so in a way that customers have come to expect.

-Good UX is all about catering to your customer needs and limiting the amount of work they have to do to learn about your brand or purchase your product.
+Good UX is all about catering to your customers’ needs and limiting the amount of work they have to do to learn about your brand or purchase your product.
 Knowing what your customers expect and making it simple for them to achieve their goal is actually in the best interest of both you and your target user.
 If they can access your product and service with ease, they are more likely to move further into your sales funnel.
-Though if a user is met with roadblocks, barriers or overwhelming amounts of information, they are surely going to consider that your company might not be a good fit.
+Though if a user is met with roadblocks, barriers, or overwhelming amounts of information, they are surely going to consider that your company might not be a good fit.
 In some cases, they may assume that your poor UX also means poor customer service or poor management.
-If that is the case, you are definitely having a negative impact on your ROI, alongside your brand reputation!
-In contrast, if you are fully aware of who your customers are and what they want, you also have the opportunity to highlight features that are most appealing to them and to demonstrate key elements about your brand that separate you from your competitors!
+If that is the case, you are harming your ROI, alongside your brand reputation!
+In contrast, if you are fully aware of who your customers are and what they want, you also have the opportunity to highlight features that are most appealing to them.
+You can also demonstrate key elements about your brand that separate you from your competitors!

 - Keep it simple: Focus on keeping your digital asset’s design simple and intuitive.